 "We think that most often cartoon games are, unfortunately, designed for children" Charles told me.
 "As if the developers were convinced that adults only wanted to play realistic and violent games.
 The kids are less demanding than adults towards technical and graphical aspects, meaning cartoon games are often bad or average.

 "We think that many adults are waiting for a colourful cartoon game designed with them in mind," Charles continued, "This is why we've chosen that path.
-With Hover we want to do “cartoon”
+With Hover we want to do “cartoon” [at a] technically high end."

 History has shown that even the most captivating of videogame concepts aren't always enough to make it on Kickstarter.
 In fact, we've featured several indie titles such as Ashen Rift and the aforementioned Lemma that, despite interesting premises, failed to secure funding.
 Fusty Game have managed the amazing feat of ticking all the right boxes and developing a Kickstarter campaign with mass appeal.
 As a result, Hover: Revolt of Gamers is sure to be remembered as one of the videogame crowd scouring successes of 2014.
 Now all we have to do is wait.